 So what is a “pill bleed”?

 Pill bleeds are pharmaceutically induced bleeds that involve no hormone production on your end at all.
 So all of the “periods” you had while on hormonal birth control were just for show.
-Let me repeat, these “periods” were completely fake.
+Let me repeat, these “periods” were completely fake (exception being the Copper IUD and Mirena IUD.
+Read below for statistics).

 When a women ovulates without the use of hormonal birth control, she creates progesterone and estradiol.
 These hormones have a multitude of benefits for your mood, bones, thyroid and metabolism.
 They’re pretty much essential for a women’s physiology.
 This means that women who take a form of hormonal birth control are robbed of these crucial hormones that keep us healthy and happy.